yrmvgh/yiufcrawl/crawl-ref/docs/crawl_manual.rst

   wih any manner of ranged weapon.
 They enjoy the traditional weapons of demon-
   kind: namely whips, tridents, and long blades.

+Gnolls
+  Gnolls are a race of caniform humaonids hailing from the arid deserts and grasslands of the east.
+With a variety of lurid tales told of them, others avoid the Gnolls.
+Despite their isolation, Gnolls are unusually drawn to the Dungeon.

+  Gnolls are quick to learn, picking up the basics of any skill within a short period of time.
+Their attention wanes quickly, though, and they find it more and more difficult to train a given skill the more practised they become at it.
+Thus, Gnolls often prefer to dabble in a wide variety of fresh and interesting skills.
+Their powerful noses indicate to them where treasures lay hidden in the Dungeon.

 The Undead
 ========================================